profectus-engine/profectus-docs/docs/guide/recipes/particles.md

 const particleEffect = upgradeConfig(myParticleEffect);
 ```

-Next we need to create the particles feature and render it.
-We'll also want to track the bounding rect of the particle effects.
-We'll consider the next step:
+Next, create the particles feature and render it.
+You'll also want to track the bounding rect of the particle effects.
+Consider the following step:

 ```ts
 const particles = createParticles(() => ({